Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-06-transitioning-into-data-science-non-technical-background.md

 ---
 layout: post
-title: Transitionning into Data Science from a Non-Technical Background
+title: Transitioning into Data Science from a Non-Technical Background
 ---
 <br />